How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 For context: on my most recent trip to Venice (which was only slightly over 24 hours), we started walking around the city at 7:00am.
 The streets were nearly empty, and we had some of the most iconic viewpoints entirely to ourselves!

-So, whether you're enjoying a classic Venetian meal at a canal-side restaurant, browsing bustling markets, or just wandering across the many picturesque bridges - this guide dives into the very best of how to see Venice in 1 day.
+So, whether you're enjoying a classic Venetian meal at a canal-side restaurant, browsing bustling markets, or just wandering across the many picturesque bridges - this guide dives into the very best of how to see Venice in one day.

 Table of Contents: